 If ISI is unaddressed, it may lead to a high bit error rate in the receiver process and prevent the signal from being correctly decoded.
 To mitigate the negative effects of ISI, the receiving device typically employs an equalizer that reverses the distortion, thereby flattening the channel frequency response.
 Frequency Domain Equalizers (FDEs) are a class of equalizers that operate in the frequency domain when correcting distortion.
 These equalizers are generally more effective at correcting distortion than equalizers that operate in the time domain.
 However, when operating on WiGig or other high-frequency signals, FDEs typically consume more power than other classes of equalizers.
 In some cases, an FDE may not yield significant improvements over equalizers that operate in the time domain, especially where signal distortion is relatively low.
 An alternative to an FDE is a Decision Feedback Equalizer (DFE).
 A DFE uses feedback from previous symbol decisions to eliminate ISI on an incoming signal.
 A DFE generally requires less power than an FDE but also has inferior performance in terms of distortion correction.
 The DFE's inferior performance may result in relatively high bit error rates and incorrect decoding when the received signal is highly distorted.
 Therefore, a DFE may not be suitable for some applications.

-5. Beamforming protocol for wireless communications (US9094071B2) Original Assignee: Broadcom Corp.
-Current Assignee: Avago Technologies General IP Singapore Pte Ltd. It relates to the communication device comprised of an antenna, a radio circuitry, coupled to the antenna, which is operative to transmit a first signal to establish Beamforming during channel time allocation to at least one additional communication device via antenna using a Beamforming training protocol.
+5. Beamforming protocol for wireless communications (US9094071B2) Current Assignee: Avago Technologies General IP Singapore Pte Ltd. It relates to the communication device comprised of an antenna, a radio circuitry, coupled to the antenna, which is operative to transmit a first signal to establish Beamforming during channel time allocation to at least one additional communication device via antenna using a Beamforming training protocol.

-A Beamforming system comprised of input switch configured to receive samples of a number of signals associated with a plurality of beam formed frequency bands, a selection stage is used to select a predetermined number of routed sampled signals according to predetermined criteria.
-Weighting stage configured to apply weighting coefficients to the selected signals.
-An accumulator configured to accumulate the weighted signals to form a composite signal.
-A switch arrangement configured to select a composite signal and route the composite signal.
+A Beamforming system comprised of an input switch configured to receive samples of a number of signals associated with a plurality of beam-formed frequency bands, a selection stage is used to select a predetermined number of routed sampled signals according to predetermined criteria.
+The weighting stage is configured to apply weighting coefficients to the selected signals.
+An accumulator is configured to accumulate the weighted signals to form a composite signal.
+A switch arrangement is configured to select a composite signal and route the composite signal.